 Dolphins, like other marine mammals, may become bycatch in fisheries.
 Some species of tuna are known to aggregate beneath schools of certain dolphin stocks.
-In some parts of the world, this close association led to the fishing practice of encircling a dolphin school to capture the tuna concentrated below.
+In some parts of the world, this close association led to the fishing practice of encircling a dolphin school to capture the tuna concentrated below, to the detriment of the dolphins, which would get trapped in the net.
 The Dolphin Protection Consumer Information Act established a national tuna tracking program to ensure that tuna imported into the United States meets certain requirements to ensure the safety of dolphins during tuna fishing operations.

 Reducing Interactions with Fishing Gear

-Short-beaked common dolphins are caught as bycatch in fishing gear, leading to serious injuries and deaths.
-NOAA Fisheries works with fishermen, industry, nongovernment organizations, and academia to find approaches and strategies for reducing bycatch in U.S. fisheries.
+Short-beaked common dolphins are caught as bycatch in fishing gear, leading to serious injuries or death.
+NOAA Fisheries works with fishermen, industry, non-government organizations, and academia to find approaches and strategies for reducing bycatch in U.S. fisheries.

 Overseeing Marine Mammal Health and Stranding Response